In a previous article I described how I deployed my blog on kubernetes and served it over HTTP. Today I’d like to add three more pieces:

 In this article we will use kube-lego, but I can highly recommend cert-manager, too.
 Of course, for non-production use cases only. 😉

 Like every other workload, we like to cage kube-lego into a dedicated namespace.
-We define the namespace in
+We define

 apiVersion: v1 kind: Namespace metadata: name: kube-lego